Building Worlds, One Brick at a Time

 The biggest challenge in creating this build was the blending—not just visually, but spatially and thematically.
 Each biome has a unique color palette and texture, and arranging them into a single composition without it becoming visually overwhelming took a lot of thought.
 I wanted it to feel full, rich, and colorful—but still readable and inviting to explore.

 I began the design from the bottom up, starting with the sea floor and the floating lily pad village of Ga-Koro, which established the water level and set the elevation for everything else.
 Since lily pads float on water, I could logically determine the heights of subterranean elements like glowing caves and magma chambers beneath it.
+Getting the actual lily pads and bridges to be fully supported within this section is what I am most proud of here.
+The main platform has a technic frame inside of the stem that is embedded out into the seabed below.
+The top of the stem also has smaller elements projecting outwards supporting the leaf structure as actual large lily pads do!

 From there, I worked out how the biomes would flow into one another: